winter3angle/dumbsec/content/oscp-prep/htb-sense.md

 Title: HTB Sense writeup
 Tags: oscp, htb
-Summary: When an outdate security solution is a gate to adversary
+Summary: When an outdated security solution is a gate to adversary
 Date: 2020-09-20 15:00
 Status: published